UAlbertaALTLab/morphodict/docs/dictionary-data.md

   - `pos`, String: The part of speech for this entry (`N` / `V` / `PRON`).
     If we were naming this today following our glossary, we would call it the *general word class*.

+  - `rw_domains`, list of String:  The RapidWords semantic classification domain names for this entry, in the canonical form defined in both rapidwords.net and semdom.org: e.g. `[ "Sleep" ]`

+  - `rw_indices`, dictionary mapping String to a list of String:  For each of the sources in the entry (using the same short abbreviations as in `source`), we provide the list of indices for the RapidWords semantic classification domains for the entry, in the canonical form defined in both rapidwords.net and semdom.org: e.g.:
+    ```
+    {
+      "CW": [ "5.7.1" ]
+    }
+    ```

   - `stem`, String: The FST stem for this entry.